Space debris 'event' forces ISS crew to take evasive action

 "Friends, everything is regular with us!
 We continue to work according to the program," tweeted Anton Shkaplerov, the current commander of the outpost.

-At the same time, Russian cosmonauts Shkaplerov, Pyotr Dubrov, and NASA astronaut Mark Vande Hei boarded a Soyuz spacecraft on the Russian segment, the outlet added.
+At the same time, Russian cosmonauts Shkaplerov and Pyotr Dubrov, as well as NASA astronaut Mark Vande Hei, boarded a Soyuz spacecraft on the Russian segment, the outlet added.

 Both spacecraft can be used as lifeboats to bring crew back to Earth in an emergency.

-US space industry analyst Serata tweeted the debris might have been caused by a missile test.
+US space industry analyst Seradata tweeted the debris might have been caused by a missile test.

 "ASAT missile strike now suspected.
-Seradata SpaceTrak database orbital data had Cosmos 1408 (an old Soviet satellite) in a 487 x 461 km orbit -- a bit higher than ISS but not much," the company tweeted.
+Seradata SpaceTrak database orbital data had Cosmos 1408 in a 487 x 461 km orbit -- a bit higher than ISS but not much," the company tweeted, referring to an old Soviet satellite.

 © 2021 AFP